CharlesCCC/Asus-Prime-Z490-A-OpenCore-Hackintosh/README.md

 * DRM (watch AppleTV+/Amazon Prime/Netflix)

 **What Not Work**
 * laggy Apple MagicTrackpad 2 (Connecting directly with USB seems fine?
-Any help will highly appreciated.)
+Any help will highly appreciated.
+Also, it might be an issue with MacOS, as I have seem many real Macbook user have experiened similar issue from varies forums)

 **Change log**